Got a Dream to Interpret? Try Astrology

-Dream images down in the deep of Pluto
+Down in the deep of Pluto

 At the time of the dream Imogen had been denying within herself her wish to start dating again.
 As we explored her fears, we speculated that the dream was revealing she needed to clean up (in the kitchen scene) what remained of her mothering pattern in order to bring men into her life in a way that felt safe.
 If she did not shift this pattern before dating, it was likely she would draw to herself men with unresolved issues around mothering and smothering.

-Second scene – change begins at the ‘ticket machine’
+Second scene – change begins

 Venus and validation gets the journey on track

-Finally Imogen validated the ticket, and the minute she did, her train started moving and she was off!
+Finally Imogen validated the ticket, and the minute she did, the train started moving and she was off!
 And so ended the dream.
 If we reflect again on the first scene, it ended with Imogen saying ‘I have told Rebecca I am not her mother’.
 In the very next scene we see Imogen starting her own journey.
 Money and validation both come under Venus.
 Imogen had to use the right change to buy a ticket for her new journey.
 She then had to validate the ticket.
 Venus represents self-worth and getting on an energy vibe that allows life to bring what we value.

 The astrology helps the dream and the dream helps the astrology

 You might recall that Imogen’s Venus was also next to her Mercury.
 In following the dream’s advice and working on Venus issues, she would simultaneously be working on Mercury issues.
-Mercury not only rules friends and siblings, but also the mind, communicating, information and people skills.
+Mercury not only rules friends and siblings, but also the mind, communicating, information and messages.
 Imogen had a deep fear of public speaking but in her workplace had been told if she wanted to keep her job she would have to start running staff training groups.
 The dream helped her realise how close she was to being sacked if she did not improve her communication assertiveness.
 She decided to enrol in a public speaking course and face her fears.

 Success!
 Capitalising on the window of opportunity

-To complete the session we looked up the dates of the next lot of transits in the coming months that brought in a good dating vibe, and Imogen decided she would do some intensive work with a therapist (Pluto) on the mothering pattern to ensure she didn’t fervently mother new men to the degree they felt ‘raped’.
+To complete the session we looked up the dates of the next lot of transits in the coming months that brought in a good dating vibe, and Imogen decided she would do some intensive work with a therapist (Pluto) on the mothering pattern to ensure she didn’t mother new men to the degree they felt ‘raped’.
 All the rushing in the dream (down the hallway to clean up and then to catch the train and validate her ticket) showed she had a lot to do in a short amount of time (public speaking training and some counselling), but the dream itself had finished with the feeling she would succeed.